-The Charles Town and Inwood Christmas Bird Counts are part of a hemisphere-wide count that has been conducted every year since 1900 under the auspices of the National Audubon Society.
+The Charles Town and Inwood Christmas Bird Counts (CBC) are part of a hemisphere-wide count that has been conducted every year since 1900 under the auspices of the National Audubon Society.
+Prior to this, hunters went out annually to compete with each other to see who could bring back the largest pile of feathers or fur.

 PVAS volunteers have organized and conducted the Christmas Bird Count for the Charles Town and Inwood circles for 30 years.
-Both experienced and novice birders are welcome to join in this season’s Eastern Panhandle counts.
+Both experienced and novice birders are welcome to join in on these annual Eastern Panhandle counts.
 Novice volunteers will be teamed with those who have more experience.
 All those who participate must register beforehand with PVAS.

 See our events calendar to register for the Inwood or Charles Town counts.